robindemourat/video-mosaics/README.md

 VIDEO ==> screenshots + html mosaic + pdf mosaic

-A mini cli tool wrapping `fluent-ffmpeg` lib to provide a quick way to generate thumbnails out of a local video and output from it some image files, an html page, and a pdf file.
+A nano cli tool wrapping `fluent-ffmpeg` lib to provide a quick way to generate thumbnails out of a local video and output from it some image files, an html page, and a pdf file.

 # Installation